Koji-Sunioj/cdk-workshop/README.md

 - Handling multiple Api Gateway paths, methods and request patterns
 - Configuring authentication to client via lambda / api gateway, using permissions, environment variables and AWS SDK to perform actions
 - Performing Crud operations via lambda / api gateway to and from Dynamodb and client
+- Understanding Dynamodb syntax, expressions and schema design

+I chose not to use Redux for this, to test what things would look like without it in React.
+Also skipped Typescript since my main goal is learning, and want to speed that up.

 # Welcome to your CDK TypeScript project